Unboxing The Ordinary Salicylic Acid -A gentler solution for blemish-prone skin and uneven texture.

 The Ordinary Salicylic Acid 2% Anhydrous Solution.
 A water-free product formulated to exfoliate the skin and help decongest pores.
-This will result in a visible smoothing of textural irregularities, with a skin tone that is less red and more even.
+This will result in visible smoothing of textural irregularities, with a skin tone that is less red and more even.
 The Ordinary Salicylic Acid 2% Anhydrous Solution does not replace the previous 2% Solution but instead offers a more gentle format to Salicylic Acid.

-Price of The Ordinary Salicylic Acid Anhydrous
+A quick look at The Ordinary Salicylic Acid Anhydrous Solution

-When should I apply the Salicylic Acid Anhydrous Solution
+When should I apply the Salicylic Acid Anhydrous Solution?